r-pufky/docs/source/operating-systems/windows/10/base/advanced/specific-windows-fixes.rst

 Display Driver Has Been Restarted
 *********************************
-Windows Vista+ has a feature called `Timeout Detection and Recovery`_, which detects if the GPU becomes unresponsive and restarts the driver.
+Windows Vista+ has a feature called Timeout Detection and Recovery, which detects if the GPU becomes unresponsive and restarts the driver.
 The GPU running at 100% load can inadvertantly trip this reset the driver, causing applications to crash.
 This can saftely be increased from the default *2 seconds* to a larger